 The ORSA process brings together the key elements of risk, capital and strategy.
-The ORSA process is performed at both a Standard Group and Standard UK level, and is summarised in a single annual report which is approved by the board.
-At a group level the ORSA report meets the Bermuda regulatory requirement to prepare a Commercial Insurer's Solvency Self Assessment report.
+The ORSA process is performed at both a Standard Group and Standard UK level and the Standard UK ORSA report is approved by the board on (at least) an annual basis.
+At a group level the Standard Club ORSA report meets the Bermuda regulatory requirement to prepare a Commercial Insurers Solvency Self Assessment (CISSA) report.
+Given the financial interconnectedness of the Standard Club and Standard UK by mutual membership and the 90% quota share (QS) reinsurance arrangement, the Standard UK ORSA report should be read in conjunction with the Standard Club ORSA report which is referenced throughout the Standard UK ORSA report.